ChrisDunko/FileMaker_WebStack_Navigantion/README.md

-# FileMaker_WebStack_Navigantion
+# FileMaker_WebStack_Navigation
-A module approach to navigation
+A module approach to navigation in FileMaker solutions

 Minimum requirement for FileMaker file: FileMaker Pro 19 (to be able to use the FileMaker object in JavaScript)